mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+4/17 next :
+  -Add cognitive distortion check boxes that are toggle-able on touch -About section with explanation of blog and each cognitive distortion -Style nav drawer to always be full height and fixed to the top of the view port.
+  -View entry screen - make sure the default zooming is OUT.

 4/13 - next:
   -Add cognitive distortion check boxes that are toggle-able on touch -About section with explanation of blog and each cognitive distortion